 Parents are requested to complete the necessary application forms at the resident district if children in the household are eligible for free school meals.
 Upon notification from parents, A.E.R.O. will request that the completed forms be provided to the appropriate program supervisor in order to accommodate the student’s needs.

-School Health is a very important concern for parents, students, and staff within the A.E.R.O.
+School Health is very important for parents, students, and staff within the A.E.R.O.
 Programs.
-We have developed standards and policies to protect our children and staff.
+We have developed standards and policies to protect the health of our parents, students and staff.
+For information about these standards and policies, contact one of our School Nurses.

 Occupational and Physical Therapy Services